rlemaigre/Easy-DnD/README.md

 ### DragMixin and DropMixin

 These mixins serve as base to the Drag and Drop components.
-Components that inherit from them get all the props and events the Drag and Drop components have.
-Additionally, they define the following computed fields (the CSS classes applied to the Drag and Drop components build upon these computed fields) :
+Components that inherit from them get all the props, events and behaviour the Drag and Drop components have.
+These mixins can be used when access to the computed fields that power the Drag and Drop components is necessary, for example to create complex feedback that CSS alone can't accomplish.

-DragMixin :
+DragMixin computed fields :

 * `dragIn` : true when the mouse is over the component and a drag operation isn't in progress, false otherwise.
+* `cssClasses` : an object representing the CSS classes to be applied (see CSS Classes section)

 DropMixin :